-It was a lot of work indeed pushing the air out and folding the nylon in, but in less than 10 minutes we were packed and taken for the breakfast at a nearby winery.
-At the winery, a glass of champagne and some hot buffet lunch was waiting for us.
+It was a lot of work indeed pushing the air out and folding the nylon in, but in less than 10 minutes we were packed and taken for breakfast at a nearby winery.
+At the winery, a glass of champagne and a hot buffet lunch was waiting for us.

 By the time we reached the winery, the sun had come much above the horizon.
 It was indeed a perfect end to a perfect morning in the air!

-You may also be interested in reading my Scoot Airlines experience.
+You may also be interested in reading about my Scoot Airlines experience.

 Have you had a Gold Coast hot air balloon experience?
 How was it?
 Let’s share in the comments below.